gisquick/gisquick-doc/user-manual/user-interface.rst

 Print tool
 ----------

-|print| The main idea is, that once print is activated in Gisquick, it
-means that before :doc:`project publication <project-publishing>` is defined map composer in QGIS Desktop, it will download raw print output from QGIS Server using GetPrint request and will allow interactive visualization of map content directly in this template.
+Before :doc:`project publication <project-publishing>`, the print tool |print| can be activated in Gisquick, which enables one to download raw output from QGIS server GetPrint request and allows interactive visualization of map content directly in this template.
-One can zoom, pan and rotate map and see exactly how the result will look like.
-To get the better idea, see video below.
+One can zoom, pan and rotate the map and see exactly how the result will look like.
+To get a better idea, see the video below.

 .. raw:: html